‘chronicles’ docuseries

-Since then, we’ve produced 44 episodes and received 29 Great Lakes Emmy nominations.
-Chronicles episodes runs the gamut, covering historical individuals, landmarks, and events, nature, sports, music, industry, education, politics; all cultural touchstones in Northwestern Pennsylvania.
+‘Chronicles’ premiered on WQLN/PBS in 2022.
+Since then, we’ve produced 63 episodes and received 29 Great Lakes Emmy nominations.
+‘Chronicles’ episodes run the gamut, covering historical individuals, landmarks, events, nature, sports, music, industry, education, and politics; all cultural touchstones in Northwestern Pennsylvania.

-As Executive Producer, I launched ‘Chronicles’ with the collaborative vision of WQLN leadership, Erie preservationist funding, and a small-but-mighty production team.
-It’s been an incredible ‘raising tide lifting all ships’ to deepen storytelling, tighten up post-production, and strengthen community outreach.
+As Executive Producer/Showrunner, I launched ‘Chronicles’ with the collaborative vision of WQLN leadership, Erie preservationist funding, and a small-but-mighty production team.
+I built a team that developed deep, resonant storytelling, established a strong production and post-production foundation, and served as a beacon of community outreach for our public media station.

 Charlotte Elizabeth Battles